metsearch/efficientnet-gender-recognition/README.md

 ## Overview

-This Python consits to use Efficientnet architecture to predict human gender using celebA database.
+This Python project consits to use Efficientnet architecture to predict human gender using celebA database.
 The dataset is available <a href="https://www.kaggle.com/datasets/jessicali9530/celeba-dataset">here</a>.

 <p align="center">
   <img src="./metrics/inference_examples.png">